LeakyBucket/Sleeper/README.md

 => 10
 ~~~~~

-and on a universal type level:
+and on an object wide level:

 ~~~~~
 timer = Sleeper::Timer.new({ 0 => [10, 20, 30], 1 => [50, 60, 70] })